subhransu121/demo/vpc-doc.md

 ## Associating a Secondary IPv4 CIDR Block with Your VPC<a name="add-ipv4-cidr"></a>

-You can add another IPv4 CIDR block to your VPC\.
-Ensure that you have read the applicable [restrictions](VPC_Subnets.md#vpc-resize)\.

-After you've associated a CIDR block, the status goes to `associating`\.
-The CIDR block is ready to use when it's in the `associated` state\.

 **To add a CIDR block to your VPC using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.